 After the five-year period, a "significant business transaction" may occur if the transaction complies with certain "fair price" provisions of the statute.
 A corporation may not "opt out" of this statute.
 This provision may have the effect of delaying, deterring or preventing a change in control of Direct Focus.

 TRANSFER AGENT AND REGISTRAR

-Until we delist from the Toronto Stock Exchange, the transfer agent and registrar for Direct Focus common stock traded in Canada is Montreal Trust.
 The transfer agent and registrar for Direct Focus common stock traded in the United States will be American Securities Stock Transfer and Trust, Inc.

 NASDAQ NATIONAL MARKET LISTING